Hunter Biden arrives at courthouse for plea hearing

 The two misdemeanor tax charges relate to Hunter Biden's willful failure to pay taxes for 2017 and 2018.
 A filing indicates Hunter Biden earned more than $1.5 million in income each year.
 He has since fully repaid back taxes and fines, including $2 million reportedly paid to the federal government last year, with the help of a loan from his personal attorney.
 The felony gun charge relates to his possession of a handgun by a drug user in 2018.
 The filing identifies the gun as a Colt Cobra 38SPL, and Weiss said in a statement that Hunter Biden had it for 11 days in October 2018.

-The plea hearing came amidst intense scrutiny from Republicans in Congress, who have raised questions about how the case was handled and whether Hunter Biden received special treatment or leniency.
+The plea hearing came amid intense scrutiny from Republicans in Congress, who have raised questions about how the case was handled and whether Hunter Biden received special treatment or leniency.

 In an unusual move, House Republicans submitted a court filing on the eve of the hearing, asking the judge to consider recent statements from two IRS officials who worked on the case.